Microscopic theory of spin Seebeck effect in antiferromagnets: Tunneling Spin Current

 \subsection{Perturbation calculation of tunneling spin current}

-We focus on a bilayer system in Fig.~\ref{FIG:SSE-Antiferromagnets}, which consists of an antiferromagnet and a normal metal.
-These two materials are weakly interacting through a s-d exchange interaction at the interface.
-In the real experiment, temperature is smoothly changed as a function of the coordinate $x$, but we here approximate such a varying temperature as two representative values, the averaged temperature of the antiferromagnet $T_{\textrm{s}}$ and that of the normal metal $T_{\textrm{m}}$, and we assume $T_{\textrm{s}}>T_{\textrm{m}}$ for simplicity.
-We consider the spin current injected from the magnet to the metal in the non-equilibrium steady state with temperature difference of $T_{\textrm{s}}>T_{\textrm{m}}$.
+We focus on the bilayer system in Fig.~\ref{FIG:SSE-Antiferromagnets}, which consists of an antiferromagnet and a normal metal.
+These two materials are weakly interacting through an s-d exchange interaction at the interface.
+In a real experiment, the temperature is smoothly changed as a function of the coordinate $x$, but here, we approximate such a varying temperature as two representative values, the averaged temperature of the antiferromagnet, $T_{\textrm{s}}$, and that of the normal metal, $T_{\textrm{m}}$, and we assume $T_{\textrm{s}}>T_{\textrm{m}}$ for simplicity.
+We consider a spin current injected from the magnet to the metal in the non-equilibrium steady state with a temperature difference of $T_{\textrm{s}}>T_{\textrm{m}}$.

 The total Hamiltonian of the bilayer system consists of the following three parts:

 The first term $\mathscr{H}_{\textrm{AFM}}$ is the antiferromagnetic Heisenberg model.
 The second term $\mathscr{H}_{\textrm{NM}}$ represents the Hamiltonian of conduction electrons in the normal metal.
 The third term $\mathscr{H}_{\textrm{int}}$ is the s-d exchange interaction at the interface, and we assume that the spins localized on the A sublattice and B one couple with the conduction electrons with equal weight, respectively: